We all know quality content is essential to a winning SEO strategy but how do you measure something like ‘quality’?

 Check #6: Outgoing links

 Every page you publish is going to link externally to other pages in some way.
-At the very least, you’ll be linking to other pages on your site and you want to make sure all of these links are working and pointing to the right place.
+At the very least, you’ll be linking to other pages on your site, so you want to make sure all of these links are working and pointing to the right place.

-In many cases, you’ll also link to other websites in your content and this is best practice for every blog post you publish.
-However, you want to make sure you’re linking to trusted sources and information that’s relevant to your own content.
+In many cases, you’ll also link to other websites in your content; this is best practice for every blog post you publish.
+However, make sure you’re linking to trusted sources and information that’s relevant to your own content.

 How can I check the existing content on our website?

 The checks we covered in the previous section can all be applied to your existing content as well.
 The problem is, doing this manually for every piece of content you’ve ever published will be time-consuming.
 As we say, it’s easier to run these checks as you publish content.